 Telephone Therapy, Virtual Reality Therapy, and Video Conferencing Therapy – these are real and effective methods that are revolutionizing the world of psychotherapy.
 No longer do you have to go to a therapist’s office and talk.
 Through the use of technology, you can sit on your own chair in the privacy of your own space and receive individual psychological counseling, couples counseling, family therapy or relationship guidance.
 Our VideoConferencing Platform can even be used on your cell phone, so that you can take us on a walk outside with you.
 With social distancing orders, and people all staying home, your house may not offer the privacy that you need to feel comfortable talking openly and honestly.

 All Of Our Therapists Offer Video Conferencing Services

 Therapist Who Offer Virtual Reality Therapy: (VIRTUAL REALITY THERAPY IS DIFFERENT THAN VIRTUAL THERAPY)

 ALL FORMS SHOULD BE COMPLETED ONLINE BEFORE THE FIRST APPOINTMENT

 Now you can have a highly trained therapist come to you instead of driving long distances to reach an expert with advanced training.
 Internet and telephone security is stronger than ever before.
 Broadband technology now makes it possible to easily and affordably access real time video conferencing.
 This is particularly helpful if you have limited time on your schedule or are unable to travel to meet your therapist.

-Specialized therapy, particularly in the areas of sexuality, addiction, learning disorders, and personality disorders, such as narcissism, can often only be found in major metropolitan areas.
+Specialized therapy, particularly in the areas of sexuality, compulsions, obsessions, learning disorders, and personality disorders, such as narcissism, can often only be found in major metropolitan areas.
 If you live in the regional surroundings, a rural area or a foreign country you can now access experts through these methods.
 Clients who value their privacy who do not want to access local services out of this concern may also benefit from these therapeutic modalities.

 REASONS TO USE TELEPHONE THERAPY, VIRTUAL THERAPY OR ON-LINE THERAPY